danielpeter/specfem3d/04_creating_databases.md

 <span>`BROADCAST_SAME_MESH_AND_MODEL`</span>
 if we perform simultaneous runs in parallel, if only the source and receivers vary between these runs but not the mesh nor the model (velocity and density) then we can also read the mesh and model files from a single run in the beginning and broadcast them to all the others; for a large number of simultaneous runs for instance when solving inverse problems iteratively this can DRASTICALLY reduce I/Os to disk in the solver (by a factor equal to `NUMBER_OF_SIMULTANEOUS_RUNS`), and reducing I/Os is crucial in the case of huge runs.
 Thus, always set this option to .true. if the mesh and the model are the same for all simultaneous runs.
 In that case there is no need to duplicate the mesh and model file database (the content of the DATABASES\_MPI directories) in each of the run0001, run0002,... directories, it is sufficient to have one in run0001 and the code will broadcast it to the others).

-<span>`USE_FAILSAFE_MECHANISM`</span>
-if one or a few of these simultaneous runs fail, kill all the runs or let the others finish using a fail-safe mechanism (in most cases, should be set to true).

 TODO / future work to do: currently the `BROADCAST_SAME_MESH_AND_MODEL` option assumes to have the (main) mesh files in `run0001/DATABASES_MPI` or `run0001/OUTPUT_FILES/DATABASES_MPI`.
 However, for adjoint runs you still need a `DATABASES_MPI/` folder in each of the sub-runs directories, e.g. `run0002/DATABASES_MPI`, etc. to store the forward wavefields, kernels etc. of each sub-run.
 This would not be needed for forward simulations.